-There are no significant related party transactions and balances at the end of the financial year.
+There were no significant related party transactions during the financial year, other than those already disclosed in the financial statements.

 15. TRANSACTIONS WITH BROKER/DEALER

 Details of transactions with the broker/dealer for the financial year ended 31 July 2019 are as follows: